Image description: Waves coming in on a black sand beach surrounded by lush tropical greenery (Honokalani Beach, Maui, HI)

 “We must be willing to get rid of the life we’ve planned, so as to have the life that is waiting for us.
 The old skin has to be shed before the new one can come.”

 Do you take insurance for assessment?
 The answer is, again, a tentative, "yes."
-We do work with many insurance plans for assessment, including Wellmark/Blue Cross-Blue Shield, Cigna, and Medicare.
-We are not currently working with any of the community plans or MCO's.
+We do work with many insurance plans for assessment, including Wellmark/Blue Cross-Blue Shield, Cigna, Medicare, and several others.
+We are not currently working with United Healthcare or any of the Medicaid community plans or MCO's.
 It's important to know that assessment is often subject to authorization by your insurance company, which means they may or may not approve it, meaning they may not pay for the assessment.
 Additionally, assessment services often go toward your deductible, so please keep that in mind.
 We will do everything we can to make sure that we get authorization and that your services will be covered, but some insurance companies have policies that limit what is covered.
 If you want or need to pay out of pocket for some or all of your assessment, we can work with you to create an opportunity to pay in installments over the course of the assessment.

 * * *